thinhngo-x/polyomino-tilings/README.md

 Should use HashSet instead of ArrayList since intuitively, they are sets.

-Moreover, Set doesn't allow duplicate elements, which is also a trivial property of Exact Cover problem, and we don't really care about the order or need to access randomly so the ArrayList is not necessary.
+Moreover, Set doesn't allow duplicate elements, which is also a trivial property of Exact Cover problem, and we don't really care about the order or need the quick random access so the ArrayList is not necessary.

 Could use the loop for(Object i: Set<Object> set).